automoto/devlog/README.md

 A development log is a like a software development journal that you fill out during and after a coding session.
 It's great for reflecting on how coding sessions went, doing brain dumps and documenting TODOs.

 Filling out these type of "development logs" and notes about coding sessions is inspired by the [note taking practices of prolific Doom/VR developer John Carmack](https://news.ycombinator.com/item?id=12575501).
-This can also be useful when paired with a "shutdown routines" at the end of an intense work session to help us mentally disconnect.
+This can also be useful when paired with a "shutdown routine" at the end of an intense work session to help us mentally disconnect.
 More about "shutdown routines": [[1]](https://www.calnewport.com/blog/2009/06/08/drastically-reduce-stress-with-a-work-shutdown-ritual/)[[2]](https://www.calnewport.com/blog/2012/08/02/work-less-to-work-better-my-experiments-with-shutdown-routines/).

 #### What is Devlog?